so87/Home-Lab/README.md

 # Community
 This is a really great community for seeing what others do.
 Great resource for building your own homelab.
-Although, most everyone in this subreddit overspends on equipment. <br />
+Becareful browsing this sub-reddit too much... it may make you buy expensive equipment. <br />
 [Reddit Home Lab](https://www.reddit.com/r/homelab/)